Food Jagging in Kids: A Guide For Parents

 This phenomenon is known as ‘food jagging’, and it’s a common issue in young kids.

-But, understanding the causes of food jagging and how to manage it can reduce the stress for parents and help your little one get the nutrition they need to thrive.
+Food jagging is a tricky issue to manage, but understanding why it happens and how to manage it can reduce the stress for parents and help your little one get the nutrition they need to thrive.

 What exactly is food jagging?